HIFU Treatment for Prostate Cancer

 Choosing Between NanoKnife & HIFU: Key Factors

-Both NanoKnife IRE and HIFU are focal therapy options that treat localized prostate cancer while preserving quality of life.
-The choice between them depends on tumor location, treatment goals, and patient preferences.
+Both NanoKnife IRE and HIFU are focal therapy options that treat localised prostate cancer while preserving quality of life.
+The choice between them depends on tumour location, treatment goals, and patient preferences.

 Benefit NanoKnife Hifu

-Best for Tumour Location Irregularly shaped or near critical structures (nerves, urethra) Well-defined tumors in specific prostate zones
+Best for Tumour Location Irregularly shaped or near critical structures (nerves, urethra) Well-defined tumours in specific prostate zones

 Preservation of Nerves No heat damage; excellent for preserving erectile function Low risk, but heat may affect nearby structures

-Suitability for Recurrent Cancer Ideal for post-radiation recurrence For tumors near the base of the prostate
+Suitability for Recurrent Cancer Ideal for post-radiation recurrence For tumours near the base of the prostate

 Side Effects Minimal impact on urinary function and sexual health Low risk of incontinence and erectile dysfunction